-Summative work is typically assessed at two (15 credit) or three (30 credit) points in the optional, designated and mandatory modules.
+Summative work is typically assessed at two (15 credit) or three (30 credit) points in the optional and mandatory modules.
 Advice about assignments is presented in the module outline at the commencement of each module and full direction is given within the context of teaching sessions.
 Teaching, group tasks and workshops are also designed to provide formative opportunities to develop the skills, competencies and understanding that will be demonstrated in the summative assessment tasks.

 Practical skills are developed in workshop sessions where there is scope for formative assessment leading to formal submissions.
 Practical and theoretical skills are interwoven in the mandatory module JOUR1000 to develop grounding in journalism and academic practices.
 Essay writing techniques and skills are developed in this module and in JOUR1010 Introduction to Law and Ethics.
 The practical component involves covering court proceedings.
-This module also includes an examination.
-JOUR1009 Practical Journalism Skills (1) the practical 30-credit module (mandatory for Single Honours students) involves a hands-on introduction to radio and video production skills.
+This module also includes an in-class test.
+JOUR1009 Practical Journalism Skills, the practical 30-credit module (mandatory for Single Honours students) involves a hands-on introduction to radio and video production skills.
 JOUR1006 Introduction to Digital Techniques (mandatory for all Journalism students) involves mobile journalism and social media coverage, which have become key areas within the field of journalism.
 The modules at level 4 expand the students' analytical, practical and critical and reflective skills through assessments that range from media production work and journals and reports to oral presentations and reflective analysis.
 JOUR1005 Introduction to Feature Writing and JOUR1008 Introduction to Photojournalism introduce single honours students to special interest areas.
 The programme assessment format develops critical and creative thinking and consolidates key transferable and employability skills.

 Level 5 modules will engage students with a range of practical and theoretical approaches to journalism.
 Assessment at level 5 is also designed to develop independent learning and research skills.
-The two 30 credit modules at level 5 are designed to offer a range of assessments including practical group work, reflecting industry practice and JOUR2011 Practical Journalism Skills (2) involves 'live' newsdays.
+The two 30 credit modules at level 5 are designed to offer a range of assessments including practical group work, reflecting industry practice and JOUR2011 Broadcast & Social Media develops students' skills in working to tight deadlines.
 The assessments in JOUR2000 Law, Ethics and Society include practical court reporting and making Freedom of Information requests.
-This module also includes an examination.
-JOUR2006 Reporting Politics (1) also involves a combination of practical and theoretical topics.
+JOUR2006 Reporting Politics also involves a combination of practical and theoretical topics.
 Students are able to further develop their chosen pathways through a choice of assessment, for instance enabling submission in either print or audio formats.
-Level 5 also includes practical group work through JOUR2002 Magazine Production.
+JOUR2002 Magazine Journalism & Feature Writing, JOUR2005 Sports Journalism and JOUR2014 Entertainment Journalism enable focussed practical skill development.
 There are also journals, reflective logs, presentations and essays.